MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 Integer specifying the alignment of the column.
 It can be one of these values: `LVCFMT_LEFT`, `LVCFMT_RIGHT`, or `LVCFMT_CENTER`.

 *`nWidth`*\
 Width of the column, in pixels.
-If this parameter is -1, the column width is not set.
+If this parameter is -1, the column width isn't set.

 *`nSubItem`*\
 Index of the subitem associated with the column.
 If this parameter is -1, no subitem is associated with the column.